The matching polytope has exponential extension complexity: The quadratic measure increase

 and set $X := X_1 \times \ldots \times X_{2m+1}$.
 We abbreviate $Y := \{ M \in X \mid M \cup H \in \mathcal{M}\}$ as the corresponding matchings that are in our rectangle $\mathcal{R}$.
 Again, we can assume that for some index $i$, the pair $(T,H)$ is not small and hence $|Y| \geq 2^{-\delta m} \prod_{j \neq i}|X_j| \geq 2^{-2\delta m}|X|$ for $m$ large enough.

-The definition of $M$-goodness requires that if we draw $M \sim Y$, then the induced matching that we see on $\tilde{B}_i$ is very close to a uniform random matching.
+The definition of $\mathcal{M}$-goodness requires that if we draw $M \sim Y$, then the induced matching that we see on $\tilde{B}_i$ is very close to a uniform random matching.
 Again for a small enough $\delta$, Lemma~\ref{lem:PseudoRandomBehavior} bounds the number of indices that are $\varepsilon$-biased by $\frac{\varepsilon}{2} m$.
 Here $q := \max\{ |X_i| : i=1,\ldots,2m+1\}$ is the number of matchings on $2(k-3)$ nodes, which is some (huge) constant depending on $k$.
-Following Cor.~\ref{cor:Pseudo1}, an unbiased index implies that the corresponding pair $(T,H)$ will be $M$-good.
-This shows the claim. \end{proof}
+Following Cor.~\ref{cor:Pseudo1}, an unbiased index implies that the corresponding pair $(T,H)$ will be $\mathcal{M}$-good.
+This shows the claim. \end{proof} This concludes the proof the Lemma~\ref{lem:QuadraticGrowOfMeasure} and hence implies our main result, Theorem~\ref{thm:MainTheorem}.